The most common mistake when choosing a space

 Math doesn't have to be complicated.
 This step-by-step guide works for any type of event.

-Step 2 — Choose your setup type.
-Is it a standing reception, a dinner, or an evening event with rows of seats?
+Step 2: Choose your setup type.
+Will it be a standing reception, a dinner, or a program evening with rows of chairs?

-Step 5 — Add up the production-related deductions.
-Need a large stage or an extensive catering setup?
+Step 5: Add up the production-related deductions.
+Need a large stage or extensive catering setup?
 Add 50 to 100 square meters to your search criteria.

 Safety Standards and Crowd Management